 Electronic filing of Non – Preferential Certificate of Origin (CoO NP)

-The Director-General of Foreign Trade (DGFT) issued a Trade Notice for Electronic filing of Non – Preferential Certificate of Origin (CoO) for India’s Exports with effect from 15th April 2021.
-The trade notice issued by DGFT informed that the Common Digital Platform is being expanded beyond the Preferential Certificate of Origin to facilitate electronic filing and issuance of Non – Preferential Certificate of Origin.
+The Director-General of Foreign Trade (DGFT) issued a Trade Notice for Electronic filing of Non – Preferential Certificate of Origin (CoO) for India’s Exports from 15th April 2021.
+The trade notice given by DGFT informed that the Common Digital Platform is being expanded beyond the Preferential Certificate of Origin to facilitate electronic filing and issuance of Non – Preferential Certificate of Origin.

 Synopsis of DGFT Trade Notice

-The synopsis of the DGFT Trade Notice about the Electronic filing of Non – Preferential Certificate of Origin (CoO NP) is as follows:
+The synopsis of the DGFT Trade Notice about the Electronic filing of Non – The preferential Certificate of Origin (CoO NP) is as follows:

 - The Non – Preferential Certificate of Origin (CoO NP) applications for exports need to be submitted through the e-COO platform to the designated issuing agencies.

 - No manual application for such a CoO should be submitted to an issuing agency after 15.04.2021.
-Any manual applications submitted before the prescribed date may however be processed by the issuing agencies.
+However, any manual applications submitted before the prescribed date may be processed by the issuing agencies.

 Non-preferential Certificate of Origin

-Non – Preferential Certificate of Origin (CoO NP) states that the goods being exported are not given any preferential tariff treatment and the due duties must be levied upon the goods that are being moved
+Non – Preferential Certificate of Origin (CoO NP) states that the goods being exported are not given any preferential tariff treatment, and the due duties must be levied upon the goods being moved.

 Common Digital Platform for Issuance of Certificate of Origin – CoO e-platform